 The Moon Tarot card appearance.

 In traditional Tarot decks, The Moon has 32 beams which are highly significant and are thought to correspond to the 32 paths of wisdom hidden in the Kabbalistic Tree of Life.
-You can see my diagram of the Tree of Life here.
+You can try my Tree of Life Tarot Reading.
 The Yod symbols that fall from The Moon represent the metaphysical idea that everything is formed from the same source.
 Therefore everything is ultimately connected.
 The wolf and the dogs depicted on my Moon card are at first glance different one wild, one domesticated, though essentially they are derived from the same source and are both canine.
 The distant gateway formed by the Twin Towers indicates that we can ultimately move through dreams and intuition into our authentic reality.
 However this can only occur once we have learnt to control our intuition and face the nightmarish nocturnal challenges of The Moon.
 The image of the Wolf reflects as The Moon in the calm waters, again reinforcing the idea that everything emerges from the same pool of energy.
 The ultimate message of The Moon is that by connecting to your subconscious, by trusting your intuition and learning to guide your thoughts through cognitive dreaming, you can control your mind and create the reality you know you deserve.
 Will you continue to allow your subconscious to control you, or will you consciously strive to take control of your mind.
 This is the ultimate dilemma contained in the Moon Tarot card.

 As always I wish you only success on your journey and truly hope you manifest everything you desire.